apache/spark/docs/mllib-classification-regression.md

 ### Basic Algorithm

 The decision tree is a greedy algorithm performs a recursive binary partitioning of the feature space by finding the best *split* that maximimizes the information gain at each node.

+**TODO: Math formula**

 ### Node Impurity and Information Gain